mongodb/docs/source/reference/glossary.rst

       system's RAM.

    virtual memory
-      An application's working memory or data that has been moved out of RAM, which is fast and in limited supply, and into a disk-based cache, which is slower but in comparatively unlimited supply.
+      An application's working memory or data that no longer resides in RAM, which is fast and in limited supply.
+Virtual memory is a disk-based cache, which is slower but is in comparatively unlimited supply.

    piped
       Directed through a UNIX pipe.
-In these operations the output of one operation or command is directed to the input of next.
+In these operations the output of one operation or command passes from one operation to the input of the next.

    IPv6
       A revision to the IP (Internet Protocol) standard that, among